kimkim-dfdf/Moodflow-project/replit.md

 - Search by title, artist, or genre
 - Favorites with localStorage persistence
 - YouTube links for each song
+- **Mood Transition Playlist**: When selecting negative emotions (Sad, Angry, Stressed, Tired), shows music to help transition to a happier mood

 ### 6. Profile
 - User settings management